The Gene Haplotype Alleles feature displays the chromosome-phased

 Each haplotype is found in one or more subjects participating in phase 1 of the

-When shown, each population group is a column in the table which contains the percent of
+Each population group is shown as a column in the table, and each row shows the percent of

 that haplotype that is found in each group.
 This is not the same as the percent of each